 Remember how Bridget Jones dressed up in a Playboy bunny costume for a tea party, but no one else joined in with the fancy dress?

 Your guests want to know how they can prepare, so give them some clues.
-Inform them about your wedding day schedule and possible activities around it.
-For example, if the wedding venue has a pool your guests may want to bring their swimming items.
+Inform them about your day schedule and possible activities around it.
+For example, if the venue has a pool your guests may want to bring their swimming items.

 Putting these vital details down will also help you to see the overview of the whole process.

-You’ve probably been a wedding guest once before.
 Put down all questions that family, friends, and other guests may have.
 Displayed as a card grid or simple FAQ list, topics will be viewed easily.

 Example: A card grid overview that answers potential questions of your guests